Table of Contents

 Dogs are susceptible to canine infectious tracheobronchitis, also known as kennel cough.
 Time at boarding facilities, winter temperatures, and stress all increase the risk of developing kennel cough.
 Bacteria or viruses (or both) can be responsible for the condition.

-A goose-like, honking cough is the primary sign of this condition, but sneezing, a runny nose, and eye discharge are also commonly seen.
+A goose-like, honking cough is the primary sign of this condition, but sneezing, a runny nose, and eye discharge are also common.
 The best way to prevent kennel cough is through vaccination.
 Quarantining affected pets can also prevent the spread of disease.
 If these signs develop, visit your pet’s veterinarian to determine the cause and receive appropriate treatment for your pet.

 The content is not intended to be a substitute for professional veterinarian advice, diagnosis, or treatment.
 Always seek the advice of your veterinarian or other qualified health provider with any questions you may have regarding a medical diagnosis, condition, or treatment options.